l250843-collab/tartistry/README.md

 - Order form
 - Nutella and Lemon tarts

+# How to view
-Open index.html to view the website.
+Open index.html in a browser.